rodaine/rodaine.github.io/_drafts/fork-duplicate-clone-golang-io-reader-without-buffer.md

 This method also employs channels to communicate "doneness" and any errors that occur.
 If you expect a value back from these processes, you could replace the `chan bool` for a more appropriate type.

 **Pro's**: Completely independent, parallelized streams of the same data!<br/>
-**Con's**: Requires the added complexity of goroutines and channels to work well.
+**Con's**: Requires the added complexity of goroutines and channels to work.

 ### Solution #5: The Multi-Split `io.MultiWriter` and `io.Copy` ###

 The `io.TeeReader` solution works great when only one other consumer of the stream exists.
 As the service parallelizes more tasks (e.g., more transcoding), teeing off of tees becomes gross.
 Enter the [`io.MultiWriter`][multiWriter]: "a writer that duplicates its writes to all provided writers."
-This method utilizes pipes like in the previous solution to propagate the data, but instead of a TeeReader, you can instead use [`io.Copy`][copy] to split the data across all the pipes:
+This method utilizes pipes like in the previous solution to propagate the data, but instead of a TeeReader, you can use [`io.Copy`][copy] to split the data across all the pipes:

 {% include widgets/gist.html id="a4236a51b1a3b66d1e08" file="multiwriter.go" %}